 By this point, you’ve seen how COIs can take up more time than expected between understanding COI requirements in real estate, coordinating with vendors, and keeping everything up to date.

-illumend, powered by myCOI, steps in to take the weight off your plate, while keeping you fully in the loop.
+illumend, from myCOI, steps in to take the weight off your plate, while keeping you fully in the loop.

 With illumend, you can upload a lease or contract and let Lumie™ guide the process from there.
 Lumie goes through the document, picks out the insurance requirements, connects with the vendor, reviews the COI, and highlights anything that needs attention.
 Behind Lumie is 16 years of compliance expertise, now built into every review, alert, and recommendation.